albertopiras/dialogflow-fulfillment-iot-tplink/README.md

 you have done, you can test it locally.

-### Use your agent with your google assistant or google home:
+### Use your own agent with your Google Assistant or Google Home  ❤

-You can try your apps into your device **if** you are connected with the same google account.
+You can try your app into your device **if** you are **connected with the same Google account**.

-As you probably already know you have to enable Web & App Activity, Device Information, Voice & Audio Activity in the Activity controls page.
+As you probably already know you have to enable Web & App Activity, Device Information, Voice & Audio Activity in the [Activity controls page].

-Then you also have to be sure that the language of your agent is the same used by your google assistant.
+Then you also have to be sure that the language of your agent is the same used by your Google assistant.

-BUUM!
-Now you can try your crazy apps on your device ❤
+And BUMM!
+Now you can try your app on your device ❤

 ## License